neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

-    "key_l": "If present, include the key for 'may leave before time shown' (L) ", "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "train_numbers_side_by_side": "If present and truthy, put train numbers at the top of a column side by side like 7/27, desired for trains which split; the default is to stack them one over another like 280 over 6280, desired for connecting trains.", "programmers_warning": "If present, will be displayed when generating timetable.
-A warning for timetable which require manual editing of the GTFS files or something similar."
+    "key_l": "If present, include the key for 'may leave before time shown' (L) ", "key_f": "If present, include the key for flag stops", "key_tz": "If present, include the key for time zones", "compress_credits": "Save a little bit of space by removing line breaks in the credits", "train_numbers_side_by_side": "If present and truthy, put train numbers at the top of a column side by side like 7/27, desired for trains which split; the default is to stack them one over another like 280 over 6280, desired for connecting trains.", "programmers_warning": "If present, will be displayed when generating timetable.
+A warning for timetable which require manual editing of the GTFS files or something similar.", "dwell_secs_cutoff": "When dwell is shorter than this number of seconds, no arrival time will be displayed, just departure.
+Default is 300 seconds (5 minutes) but it can be made longer to squeeze more lines into the timetable."
-    "dwell_secs_cutoff": "When dwell is shorter than this number of seconds, no arrival time will be displayed, just departure.
-Default is 300 seconds (5 minutes) but it can be made longer to squeeze more lines into the timetable.", }
+ }

 reference_date is critically important and is required unless passed at the command line.